Skip to main content

 Mizarska cesta 21, 3210 Slovenske Konjice

-Žvikart beekeeping boasts a family tradition of over 60 years.
-The beekeeper’s’s mission has evolved from a few amateur bee colonies to about 350 hives.
-Bees from their hives graze in the unspoiled nature of the vast Pohorje forests and meadows and in the quiet valley of St. John the Baptist, in the vicinity of the picturesque Žiče Carthusian Monastery, a former monastery from the 12th century.
+Žvikart beekeeping proudly upholds a family tradition spanning over 60 years.
+What began as a modest endeavor with just a few amateur bee colonies has flourished into a thriving operation managing approximately 350 beehives.
+Their bees roam freely in the pristine wilderness of the expansive Pohorje forests and meadows, as well as in the serene Valley of St. John the Baptist, nestled near the picturesque Žička kartuzija Monastery, a historic monastery dating back to the 12th century.

 FOR THE CURIOUS: